sweng-epfl/public/lectures/Mobile/ReadMe.md

 # Mobile Platforms

+> [!WARNING]
+> These lecture notes are preliminary and will be improved soon.

 This lecture's purpose is to give you a high-level picture of what the universe of mobile applications and devices is like.
 You will read about:

 * Differences between desktops and mobile devices w.r.t. applications, security, energy, and other related aspects